malluvkcr7/gnn_proj/README.md

 Notes
 - `run_all.py` performs training during hyperparameter tuning and retrains/evaluates best models during the Task 3 analyses; model objects are not persisted to disk by default (metrics and run metadata are saved).
 Add `--compile` or `--no-amp` based on your GPU and driver setup.

-If you want me to save final model checkpoints (one file per best model), I can add that quickly.